Bret Hart: Feud with Stone Cold Steve Austin (1996–1997)

-After SummerSlam, Michaels was pushed as the top heel in the company and negative fan reactions towards Hart in the United States softened somewhat, as he declared, "I'm not so much anti-American as I am just very, very pro-Canadian".
+After SummerSlam, Michaels was pushed as the top heel in the company and negative fan reactions toward Hart in the United States softened somewhat, as he declared: "I'm not so much anti-American as I am just very, very pro-Canadian."
 In real life, Hart did not like the new Attitude Era, instead preferring traditional values.
 This was used as part of his character, as Hart would insult the U.S. fans because of the success of the Attitude Era.
 Hart successfully defended his title against The Patriot, with whom Hart had become involved in a feud as part of the Canada vs. U.S. storyline, at Ground Zero: In Your House, avenging a loss to him on the July 28 Raw.
 The Canada vs. U.S. feud would conclude at Badd Blood: In Your House, where Hart and Davey Boy Smith, representing Canada and The Hart Foundation, defeated The Patriot and Vader, representing the U.S., in a Flag match.
 Erstwhile, in a rematch from SummerSlam, The Undertaker challenged Hart for the WWF Championship at One Night Only; after reversing a Tombstone Piledriver attempt from Hart, The Undertaker dumped Hart on the apron when he would not let go of the ropes.
 As a result, Hart's neck was caught in the ropes, and The Undertaker was disqualified.
 Hart later cited this as his favourite of all his matches with The Undertaker, and his last great match in the WWF.

 In September 1997, Hart faced Terry Funk at Terry Funk's WrestleFest in what was billed as Funk's retirement match.

 During the Hart Foundation's feud with the Shawn Michaels-led D-Generation X (DX), DX framed the Hart Foundation in vandalizing the locker room of the African American stable, Nation of Domination with racist motifs.
 In retaliation, during a promo with DX, Hart called members Triple H (previously billed as "Hunter Hearst Helmsley") and Shawn Michaels "homos".
 Hart later apologized for his participation in the storyline and said that he had been pressured into it, saying, "I am not in any shape or form a racist.
 And I don't believe it is anything to kid around about.
 I also want to apologize for any remarks I made about gay people.
 It was a stupid mistake on my part".
 Hart successfully defended his title against Nation of Domination leader, Faarooq, on the October 20 episode of Raw.
 In his penultimate title defence, Hart wrestled Ken Shamrock to a no-contest on the October 27 episode of Raw Is War; while the referee was knocked out, Shamrock put Hart in an ankle lock; members of the Hart Foundation then attacked Shamrock until Shawn Michaels made the save for Shamrock and attacked Hart.